BuildOnViction/infrastructure/README.md

 ## Initialize

-Firstly, clone the repository and checkout the devnet branch.
+Firstly, clone the repository and checkout the localnet branch.

 ```
 git clone https://github.com/tomochain/infrastructure.git
 cd infrastructure
-git checkout devnet
+git checkout localnet
 ```
 The host should be in swarm mode.